Albany Artificial Surf Reef

 • Gaining community input;

 • Assessing all previous studies;

 • Identifying gaps in previous data and then filling these gaps;

 • Understanding the essential character and values of the area;

 • Identifying viable management options for the short and long term, and;

 The City will be constantly monitoring, evaluating this strategy as it evolves and is committed to engaging with the community throughout this process.

-The below Implementation Plan details the specific tasks to be carried out.
+The below Implementation Plans detail the specific tasks that have and will be carried out.

 The Ellen Cove Swimming Enclosure project has been funded by a $200,000.00 State Government grant along with Council setting aside $30,000.00 a year for maintenance over the enclosures three year trial period.

 The enclosure is an Aquarius Barrier and is exciting new shark exclusion technology designed to protect swimmers without affecting other marine life or the environment.